-This may easily be a sensory overload of your senses, but it is all good.
+This may easily be a sensory overload, but it is all good.
 Everything is bigger, better, and faster.
 Dubai sets a new standard for, what you can compress into a travel experience.
 A lot of money has been invested in delivering a tourist/travel experience, which is far from modest.
 If you like a quiet dinner in a landscape like Toscana, this may not be for you, but if you want to see, what serious money and talent can do in a sandy, now seaside, former desert environment, be Dubai’s guest for a while.

 It is a bombardment of impressions every time you come to a hyper city.
 It is very much about demonstrating what you can achieve: The city of superlatives could be said to be the largest, fastest, and, not least, the highest standard for new city initiatives.
 As is already evident at the airport: Perhaps the world’s largest airport, measured in m2 and number 3 in the world, with close to 90 million passengers.
 This is how the scene is set.

 You can without trying too hard become quite dependent on the sky-high level of service and mind-blowing experiences.
 Dubai offers close to everything you could wish for on a good holiday.
 An abundance of formidable luxury hotels, lofty high-rise buildings, white sandy beaches, huge shopping centers, and world-class gourmet restaurants.